C4Q/AC-Android/cohort_5.4/unit_01/01_03_Control_Structures_in_Java.md

 ```
 ## Ternary Operator Statements

 Another control statement which may come in handy when making decisions is called the Ternary Operator Statement, or the If-Then-Else statement.
 It gets its name from the ```?``` operator it uses to control the flow of a program.
+Ternary Operator Statements are used to assign a value to a variable, based of whether the condition given is true or not.

 The statement "If 5 is greater than 3, the expression is correct - otherwise, it is incorrect" can be written in code like this: